bioinformatics-ua/polus/README.md

 # Polus

-A powerfull tensorflow toolkit for creating/training complex deep learning models.
+A powerful tensorflow toolkit for creating/training complex deep learning models in a functional way.

-This toolkit is currently under development and aims to focused on biomedical tasks, although can also be used in other domains
+This toolkit is currently under development and aims to focus on biomedical tasks, although it can also also be used in other domains.

 ### Documentation

-to do
+TO DO

 ### Team
   * Tiago Almeida<sup id="a1">[1](#f1)</sup>